20 Best Things to Do in Zion National Park

 1. Angels Landing Trail

-The Angels Landing Trail is a world-renowned day hike located about halfway up Zion Canyon and is most famously known for The Chains along a dramatic, knife-edge ridge leading up to the summit, which can most closely be compared with The Cables on Half Dome in Yosemite National Park.
+The Angels Landing Trail is a world-renowned day hike located about halfway up Zion Canyon and is most famously known for The Chains along a dramatic, knife-edge ridge leading up to the summit.
+For reference, The Chains can most closely be compared with The Cables on Half Dome in Yosemite National Park.

-To learn more about Angels Landing and the permit system, including detailed photos from all parts of the trail, I highly recommend checking out my separate article, as Angels Landing is easily one of the most fun and beautiful adventures in Zion National Park!
+This is why, if it is your first time hiking the Angels Landing Trail, I highly recommend checking out my separate article, as the full hike is easily one of the most fun and beautiful adventures in Zion National Park!

 Read My Separate Post: Angels Landing Trail